-- 3-45 (1) A lawyer may apply for indemnity coverage by delivering to the Executive Director - (a) an application for indemnity coverage, and - (b) the prorated indemnity fee as specified in Schedule 2. - (2) A lawyer who is indemnified for part-time practice may apply for coverage for full-time practice by delivering to the Executive Director - (a) an application for full-time indemnity coverage, and - (b) the difference between the prorated full-time indemnity fee specified in Schedule 2 and any payment made for part-time indemnity coverage for the current year. - (3) The Executive Director must not grant the indemnity coverage applied for under subrule (1) or (2) unless satisfied that the lawyer is not prohibited from practising law under Rule 2-89 [Returning to practice after an absence].
+- 3-45 (1) A lawyer may apply for indemnity coverage by delivering to the Executive Director - (a) an application for indemnity coverage, and - (b) the prorated indemnity fee as specified in Schedule 2. - (2) A lawyer who is indemnified for part-time practice may apply for coverage for fulltime practice by delivering to the Executive Director - (a) an application for full-time indemnity coverage, and - (b) the difference between the prorated full-time indemnity fee specified in Schedule 2 and any payment made for part-time indemnity coverage for the current year. - (3) The Executive Director must not grant the indemnity coverage applied for under subrule (1) or (2) unless satisfied that the lawyer is not prohibited from practising law under Rule 2-89 [Returning to practice after an absence] or 2-90 [Conditions on returning to practice].